 |Travel in a time of coronavirus

-I started this blog as a celebration of our crazy, fabulous planet, but with Covid-19 closing borders for months, possibly years, any new travel adventures are on hold.
-So, in the meantime, I’ll be delving into my diaries and dusting off my old 35mm slides to bring you some stories and photos from the past 25 years.
-To eyes used to the crispness of digital photos these scanned slides might look grainy and the colours slightly off, but maybe that just adds to the nostalgia for a pre-internet era when travel, and the world itself, were simpler.
+I started this blog as a celebration of our crazy, fabulous planet, but with Covid-19 closing borders for months, possibly years, any new adventures are on hold for the foreseeable future.
+So, in the meantime, I’ll be delving into my travel diaries and scanning my old 35mm slides to bring you some stories and photos from the past 25 years.

 My first trip to Yugoslavia, back in 1989, was almost an accident.